Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Background and Related Work

-Several HPO methods dynamically adjust the configuration space to improve efficiency.
-For instance, \citet{wistuba-ecml15a} prune unpromising regions using prior experiments on other datasets or early evaluations, while \citet{lee-iasc22a} adapt the space under time constraints by shrinking or expanding it as the budget evolves.
-Tools like Optuna~\citep{akiba-kdd19a} allow users to manually intervene during optimization.
-More closely related to our approach, ExperienceThinking \citep{wang-kbs21a} applies HPI estimation in a single-objective setting to ignore unimportant hyperparameters and dynamically reduce the configuration space. \citet{arxiv-basu25a} include human priors per objective in the acquisition function of MOO to speed up the optimization.
-While they rely on user-defined beliefs to adjust the search, our approach automatically adapts the search using HPI on the fly.
-Moreover, we do not adjust the acquisition function; only the configuration space is modified.
-Their per-objective priors cover only the extremes of the Pareto front, while our scalarization-based HPI-ParEGO explores a broader region.
+Several HPO methods dynamically reduce the configuration space to improve efficiency.
+For instance, \citet{wistuba-ecml15a} prune unpromising regions using prior experiments on other datasets or early evaluations, while \citet{lee-iasc22a} adapt the space by shrinking or expanding it as the budget evolves.
+Tools like Optuna~\citep{akiba-kdd19a} allow users to adjust the space during optimization.

+SEBO~\citep{liu-aistats23a} and BONSAI~\citep{daulton-arxiv26a} promote sparsity by simplifying individual configurations by resetting low-impact hyperparameters to a default, but without explicitly modeling HPI to reduce the configuration space during optimization.
+ExperienceThinking~\citep{wang-kbs21a}, SAASBO~\citep{eriksson-uai21a}, and VS-BO~\citep{shen-automl23a} identify less influential hyperparameters and focus the search on relevant dimensions, whereas GSOS~\citep{wang-pmlr25a} leverages HPI to order the optimization by grouping and optimizing dimensions in order of importance.
+However, these methods are designed for single-objective settings; they do not account for HPI varying across objective trade-offs, nor do they explicitly quantify interactions.

-These efforts reflect a growing interest in adaptive HPO techniques that tailor the configuration space to improve search efficiency and efficacy.
+\citet{arxiv-basu25a} incorporate human priors per objective in the acquisition function of MOO.
+While they rely on user-defined beliefs, our approach automatically adapts the search using HPI, and their priors cover only the extremes of the Pareto front, while our HPI-ParEGO explores a broader region.
+These efforts reflect a growing interest in adaptive HPO techniques that tailor the configuration space to improve search efficiency.
 However, to the best of our knowledge, no prior work incorporates dynamic HPI estimation into multi-objective HPO.
-Our method closes this gap by estimating HPI dynamically, based on scalarized objectives, and guiding the search toward more promising regions of the configuration space in a data-driven way.